-Physical plasma is by definition an excited gas.
-It consists of radicals, charged atoms and molecular fragments, as well as excited molecules.
+In order to understand the effects of secondary plasma, it is important to first understand physical plasma.
+Here is an explanation: By definition, physical plasma is an excited gas that consists of charged atoms, molecular fragments, and excited molecules, as well as radicals.
 As long as the energy is sufficient, this state is maintained.
-If the energy gets too low, the species recombine very fast to uncharged, but sill reactive molecules.
-This state according to the definition no plasma but merely a gas mixture and is therefore called secondary plasma.
+However, if the energy becomes too low, the species recombine quickly into uncharged, but still reactive molecules.
+This state is not considered plasma, but rather a gas mixture, which is why it is called secondary plasma.